MigPalSer/MigPalSer/README.md

 I'm currently, since 2020, learning Java and its frameworks which is, actually, my main technology.

+Actually working at Xeridia as software developer, due to an exclusivity contract term I, temporarily, stopped all my own developements until further notice.

-I'm open to collaborations or jobs.
-If you think I could help (You can see my open CV [here](https://migpalser.github.io/mycv/)), write to me at migpalser@protonmail.ch.
+You can see my open CV [here](https://migpalser.github.io/mycv/)), and write to me at migpalser@protonmail.ch.

 Quick facts about me: